-AA16, AA32, AA80 and AA174 models only
+AA16, AA32, AA80 and AA174 Models only

-To shut down an Appliance using the power switch, press the On/Off switch on the library front panel:
+To shut down the Archive Appliance using the power switch, press the On/Off switch on the library front panel:

 Press the power button and confirm shut down via the keypad.

 Caution: Holding the power button for more than four seconds initiates a non-graceful shutdown.
 This should be avoided.